Fraud Blocker

 6. Obtaining Journeyman License

-You can decide to participate in an apprenticeship program, but this is not necessary to take the journeyman exam.
+You can decide to participate in an apprenticeship program, but it is not necessary to take the journeyman exam.
 Students who complete the InterCoast Electrical Training Program are qualified to sit for the Journeyman examination.
 The Journeyman license does not allow you to work independently immediately; you must work a set amount of hours with a licensed electrician to watch over you.

 Most states have journeymen and master electrician licenses.
 California offers a variety of licenses depending on your work specialty.
 Each license type has different requirements for hours worked, on-the-job training, and separate exams.